 It’s all happening thanks to Fender who is sponsoring tuition for the two recipients, electronic music producer Fay Garrison and audio engineer Uriel Soto Jr., both based in Los Angeles, California.

-Recording Connection’s Chief Operations Officer, Brian Kraft, considers the Fender Musical Instruments Corp/Recording Connection Scholarship a great opportunity:
+Recording Connection’s Consultant, Brian Kraft, considers the Fender Musical Instruments Corp/Recording Connection Scholarship a great opportunity:

 “We can think of no better way to show our continuing support for trusted brands like Fender who are paving the way forward in music making than to partner up for this stellar opportunity and enable two gifted and deserving individuals to advance their knowledge and build their repertoire and industry experience by working with this sought-after master of mixing, engineering, and production.”